wolfgangj/okami/README.md

 > were more difficult to manage then program design might improve.
 (Thomas Lord)

+> Adding complexity to manage complexity is a losing proposition.
+(Jeff Fox)

 > The goal is to reverse the trend toward language standardization
 > advocated by the users of large computer complexes.
 (R. G. Loeliger)